primus/mirage/README.md

 ### primus.id.validator

-The validator method will be called when we've received a pre-defined id.
+The validator method is called when we receive a pre-defined id.
 By default we just allow all the things, but this can be overridden by supplying the `primus.id.validator` with a custom validator function.

 The supplied function will receive 2 arguments:

 1. `spark` A reference to the spark instance that is attempting to connect to your server.
 2. `function` An error first callback.
 If you fail to validate the id, we assume that you pass this function an `Error` instance as first argument.

 ```js
 primus.id.validator(function validator(spark, fn) {